Criticism of the government response to Hurricane Katrina: Federal government response to the state of emergency

-President Bush signed a $10.5 billion relief package on the evening of September 2, and ordered 7,200 active-duty troops to assist with relief efforts.
+U.S. President George W. Bush signed a $10.5 billion relief package on the evening of September 2, and ordered 7,200 active-duty troops to assist with relief efforts.

 Due to the slow response to the hurricane, New Orleans's top emergency management official called the effort a "national disgrace" and questioned when reinforcements would actually reach the increasingly desperate city.
 New Orleans's emergency operations chief Terry Ebbert blamed the inadequate response on the Federal Emergency Management Agency (FEMA).
 "This is not a FEMA operation.
 I haven't seen a single FEMA guy", he said.
 "FEMA has been here three days, yet there is no command and control.
 We can send massive amounts of aid to tsunami victims, but we can't bail out the city of New Orleans."

 In the early morning of September 2, mayor Ray Nagin expressed his frustration at what he claimed were insufficient reinforcements provided by the President and federal authorities.